Leecns/outline-bridge-server/README.md

 ### What's a Bridge Server?

-A bridge server connects clients to Outline servers by forwarding their traffic.
+A bridge (relay) server connects clients to Outline servers by forwarding their traffic.

 It changes the Outline flow as below.